keystonejs/keystone/docs/guides/mutation-lifecycle.md

 As with [Resolve relationship], the nested `AfterChange` hooks will be returned an added to the stack of deferred hooks for this mutation.

-#### 7. After change (`create/update/delete`)
+#### 8. After Operation (`create/update/delete/authenticate`)

-The after change hook is only executed once all database operations for the mutation have been completed and the transaction has been finalised.
+The `afterChange`, `afterDelete` and `afterAuth` hooks are only executed once all database operations for the mutation have been completed and the transaction has been finalised.
 This means that the database is in a consistent state when this hook is executed.
 It also means that if there is a failure of any kind during this hook, the operation will still be considered complete, and no roll back will be performed.

+For full details of how and when to use these hooks, please consult the [API docs](/docs/api/hooks.md).

 ## Summary